Gift Contagion in Online Groups: Evidence From Virtual Red Packets: Sample Description

 \section{Sample Description}

-Our sample includes 3,450,540 unique users in 174,131 WeChat groups.
+Our sample includes 3,450,540 unique users in 174,131 groups.
 For each user, we obtain the demographic information listed below.
 For variables that are updated monthly, we use the information retrieved in February 2016 for our analysis.
-Moreover, we identify friendships, i.e., whether users are WeChat contacts, between users in our dataset.
+Moreover, we identify friendships, i.e., whether users are contacts, between users in our dataset.
 We summarize our data below:

-\begin{itemize} \item Group \begin{itemize} \item Group size: the number of group members in a group. \end{itemize} \item Group members \begin{itemize} \item Gender: self-reported by users. \item Age: provided by WeChat. \item Number of groups that a user joins. \item Number of private contacts (``friends'') that a user has on WeChat. \item Within-group degree: number of private contacts (or ``friends'') that a user has in one WeChat group.
+\begin{itemize} \item Group \begin{itemize} \item Group size: the number of group members in a group. \end{itemize} \item Group members \begin{itemize} \item Gender: self-reported by users. \item Age: provided by the platform. \item Number of groups that a user joins. \item Number of private contacts (``friends'') that a user has on the platform. \item Within-group degree: number of private contacts (or ``friends'') that a user has in one group.
 Note that it is possible that members of the same group may not be ``friends.'' \item Clustering coefficient: the extent to which a user's friends are connected in the group, as defined in the main text.

 \end{itemize} \item Red packet sending variables